1-1is0/mongodb-notes/README.md

 ## Schema validation

-Schema validation can check the incoming data to see if it match the discribed schemas or not.
+Schema validation can check the incoming data to see if it match the described schemas or not.
 ![schema validation](schema_validation.png)
 we can define a validator for posts collection like this